-How to Drink Whiskey Like a Sir: Ways to Enjoy Whiskey
+How To Drink Whiskey Like a Sir: Ways To Enjoy Whiskey

-Understand the Different Types of Whiskey
+Different Types of Whiskey

 The Importance of Glassware